APHRC-DSE/INSPIRE-Mental-Health-Project-Integrating-and-Harmonizing-Longitudinal-Data/README.md

 │
 ├── images                 <- Images folder for any images to be used in the README files │
-├── data                   <- Delivarable 1: A brief description of how we obtained the datasets and how they can be accessed.
+├── data                   <- Delivarable 1: A brief description of how we obtained the datasets and how they can be │                             accessed.
 │   ├── primary
 │   └── secondary
 │
-├── project_management     <- Meeting notes and other project planning resources │
+├── project_management     <- Project planning resources
+│   ├── communication
+│   ├── people folder
+│   ├── policies
+│   ├── project planning
+│   ├── project proposals
+│   └── project reports
+│
 ├── src                    <- Delivarable 2 - 5: Source code for use in this project.
 │   │
-│   ├── staging database
+│   ├── A. staging database
 │   │   │
-│   │   ├── staging db              <- Documentation on design and creation of the staging database │   │   ├── metadata                <- Files generated for various staging db tables │   │   ├── ETL source to staging   <- Source code on ETL of various data using the various tools. i.e SQL, Python, Pentaho.
+│   │   ├── 1. staging db              <- Documentation on design and creation of the staging database
+│   │   ├── 2. metadata                <- Files generated for various staging db tables
+│   │   ├── 3.
+ETL-source to staging   <- Source code on ETL of various data using the various tools.
+│   │   │                                  i.e SQL, Python, Pentaho.
-│   │   ├── merge csv dumps         <- Merging all ETL population studies to staging │   │   └── metabase dashboard
+│   │   ├── 4. merge csv dumps         <- Merging all ETL population studies to staging
+│   │   └── 5. metabase dashboard
 │   │
-│   ├── OMOP-CDM           <- ETL from staging to OMOP
-│   │   │
+│   ├── B. OMOP-CDM           <- ETL from staging to OMOP │   │   │
-│   │   ├── Mapping                 <- Staging to OMOP Mapping document
+│   │   ├── 1. mapping document           <- Staging to OMOP Mapping document
-│   │   └── ETL staging to OMOP
+│   │   └── 2.
+ETL staging to OMOP
 │   │
-│   └── ATLAS Analysis     <- Exploratory and results-oriented analysis and visualization └──
+│   └── C. ATLAS Analysis     <- Exploratory and results-oriented analysis and visualization └──
 ```